ga4gh/ga4gh-server/docs/demo.rst

     (ga4gh-env) $ python ga4gh-demo.py

+.. todo:: Add more examples of using the reads API and give examples of using the references API.
+We should aim to have a single complete example, where we start with a given variant, and drill down into the reads in question programatically. values as parameters which have sensible defaults.

 ---------
 With OIDC
 ---------

+.. todo:: Should we move the OIDC documentation into its own section?
+    It is quite a lot of complication to add here to a beginners HOWTO.

 If we want authentication, we must have an OIDC authentication provider.
 One can be found in ``oidc-provider``, and run with the ``run.sh`` script.